 Recently, the Traverse City State Hospital has undergone extensive renovations in the careful hands of The Minervini Group, and is now known as The Village at Grand Traverse Commons.
 Many stores and restaurants have made their homes there, including Cuppa Joe and High Five Threads, and farmers markets are held in the long hallways during colder months, drawing great crowds on Saturday mornings.
-The grounds have great trails for hiking, dog walking, snowshoeing, and many festivals are held there, including the Traverse City Microbrew Festival.
+The grounds have great trails for hiking, dog walking, snowshoeing, and many festivals are held there.
 Condos are available for purchase, and every time I come across an individual who lives in one, I ask the same question, “Have you ever encountered a ghost?”
 No one has claimed to have seen one yet, but the thought of living inside an old insane asylum will always be intriguing to me.

 Before the renovations took place, it was common for teenagers to hop through a broken window and explore the inside of these formerly abandoned buildings – it was always eerily cold, despite warm summer temperatures outside.
 I never encountered anything unexpected, but I also never felt comfortable being inside for an extended period of time.
 Guided tours were offered in some of the sturdier buildings, and although those were conducted in the daylight and with plenty of people present, exploring the old insane asylum was always a chilling experience.
 Nowadays, the cheery atmosphere makes it easy to forget what was once there, but the renovations still allow for the Traverse City State Hospital’s beauty to show through, and old photographs of asylum days hang throughout the hallways to remind residents and visitors of the former use of the buildings.

 So, is the Traverse City State Hospital Haunted?